 The question isn’t who is going to let me; it’s who is going to stop me. — Ayn Rand

 However, this is not the only issue.
-Numerous people have had these issues figured out before they even started their jobs.
-Some years down the line they are dissatisfied and look for a way out.
+Numerous people had these issues figured out before they even started their jobs.
+Some years down the line, they are dissatisfied and look for a way out.
 Why?
 Because there are also other factors that contribute to a career change.

 Job burnout is real, even for those aged 50.
 Working for the same company and doing the same thing every day for over 30 years can do that to you.
 It can happen to everyone, even those that loved what they do when they first started.

-This should not put you down though.
-A job burnout with no actions to rectify can be harmful to your individual self and to your career.
+This should not put you down, though.
+A job burnout with no actions to rectify can be harmful to yourself and your career.
 Or what is remaining of it.

-Before making the switch, it is important to evaluate your yourself.
-Ask yourself if what you really need is a career change or a job switch.
+Before making the switch, it is vital to evaluate yourself.
+Ask yourself if what you need is a career change or a job switch.

 Maybe it is your nosy co-worker or your current work environment that is contributing to the burnout.
 If it is a new career you need, then that is your cue to switch your career.

 Career change at 50 happens when a job becomes too stressful for the individual.
 If your occupation is too stressful for you, then switching to a different one may do you more good than harm.
 Regardless of where you work, your mental and physical health should come first.
 If your current occupation is not offering you that, then it makes sense to change that.

 However, do your research and see how stressful your next job of choice is.
 You might find yourself getting into a worse job than the previous one.

 Life has changed